-Another innovative offering of UGS will be our commitment to nature and environmental stewardship made evident by lessons, activities, fieldtrips, community outreach, and advocacy programs developed and implemented by our students and faculty.
-The Uwharrie Green School will step out as the first "green" focused high school in North Carolina by uniquely integrating nature themes and ideologies that support living sustainably throughout the curriculum areas.
-Using the North Carolina Environmental Literacy Plan, UGS faculty and staff will work with students to develop a thorough understanding of environmental ethics and stewardship that students can embrace and shape the rest of their lives with.
+Another innovative offering of UCA will be our commitment to nature and environmental stewardship made evident by lessons, activities, fieldtrips, community outreach, and advocacy programs developed and implemented by our students and faculty.
+Using the North Carolina Environmental Literacy Plan, UCA faculty and staff will work with students to develop a thorough understanding of environmental ethics and stewardship that students can embrace and shape the rest of their lives with.
 From the ninth grade year to the twelfth grade year, students will have a required, environmentally-based issue connected to our community or state that they will investigate and introduce viable solutions for with the support from teacher and community mentors.
+The Uwharrie Charter Academy will step out as the first "green" focused high school in North Carolina by uniquely integrating nature themes and ideologies that support living sustainably throughout the curriculum areas.

-Like the authors of the North Carolina Environmental Literacy Plan, the leaders of UGS are compelled to provide guidance and resources to help students develop "environmental literacy" which has been an understated "literacy" in this current era of reform.
 As stated by the NC Environmental Literacy Plan, "North Carolina requires an environmentally literate citizenry who make informed decisions about complex environmental issues affecting the economy, public health and shared natural resources, such as the water and air on which life depends.
 Environmental literacy gives individuals the tools to be good stewards of the environment in their neighborhoods and communities."
-The leaders of UGS have extensive experience with integrating environmental literacy into the curriculum throughout their careers in education and will provide opportunities for the faculty of UGS to learn and embrace this innovative focus through professional development.
+The leaders of UCA have extensive experience with integrating environmental literacy into the curriculum throughout their careers in education and will provide opportunities for the faculty of UCA to learn and embrace this innovative focus through professional development.

+UCA will also make Science, Technology, Engineering, and Mathematics (STEM) curriculum a focus for interdisciplinary teaching.
 Embedded firmly throughout our curriculum will be an intentional emphasis on STEM-related topics and skills based upon research that indicates a need for students to experience science, technology, math, and engineering in ways that mimic their uses in society and industry.
-Heather Soja, the Director of Operations of UGS, has wide-ranging knowledge and experience with STEM initiatives in education and plans to use her extensive STEM network and contacts to provide opportunities for students within lab settings, project development discussions, and competitions to push students to utilize their skills and advance their understanding in STEM.
+Heather Soja, the Director of Operations of UCA, has wide-ranging knowledge and experience with STEM initiatives in education and plans to use her extensive STEM network and contacts to provide opportunities for students within lab settings, project development discussions, and competitions to push students to utilize their skills and advance their understanding in STEM.
+As mentioned previously, all staff will be required to participate in professional development that helps them marry their content standards to STEM topics, projects, etc. when appropriate.